-A business may decide to voluntarily register for VAT where taxable supplies are below the £77,000 registration limit, or where it is possible to apply for exemption from registering.
+A business may decide to voluntarily register for VAT where taxable supplies are below the £79,000 registration limit, or where it is possible to apply for exemption.
 This will be beneficial when:

 - The business makes supplies to VAT registered customers.
 Input VAT will be reclaimed, and it should be possible to charge output VAT on top of the pre-registration selling price.
 This is because the output VAT will be recoverable by the customers.